-Did you know, the ‘silly season’ was coined in the 1800s to reflect the lack of important media/news in the UK during the summer?
-Newspapers were too busy holidaying to publish anything important, and the news became silly.
-But for us in NZ, it’s used to describe the Christmas/New Year period where our social calendars heat up, bottles start popping, and we all fret over buying presents and trying to find car parks.
-One thing is for sure; it certainly is ‘silly’ all the waste that comes with it.
+The ‘silly season’ was coined in the 1800s to reflect the lack of important media/news in the UK during the summer.
+Newspapers were too busy holidaying to publish anything important, and the news became "silly".
+But for us in NZ, we use it to describe the Christmas/New Year period where our social calendars heat up, bottles start popping, and we all fret over buying presents and trying to find car parks.
+One thing is for sure; it certainly is silly all the waste that comes with it.

 Zero-waste is hard, so we encourage striving to be better.
 Here we have a list of tips and tricks to help you reduce your waste this Christmas and New Year’s.

 - Don’t forget your reusable bags: Leave plenty in your car and even keep a small one in your handbag if possible.
-The more reusable bags, the better, as this gives you more opportunities to say “No” to plastic bags.
+The more reusable bags, the better, as this gives you more opportunities to reduce the bags you take home.